Location: St Eustatius

 - Laundry facilities

 You will be within walking distance to town and shops where you can enjoy the island life and get your groceries.
+We are an NGO with limited capacity and funding.
+The intern house is therefore simple and basic, this goes also for the office and other facilities.
+A cleaning lady cleans the intern house once a week.

 - Min age: 19